mkoeppe/sage-coup-2024-10/README.md

 > received as the Code of Conduct Committee, we believe that you are often at the center of this toxicity.

 That's just an insult from a corrupt and hostile committee that refuses to make a distinction between perpetrators and targets of abuse.
 As I have documented, I have been the **target** of abuse, displays of disrespect, and hostility.

 The committee also willfully ignores that through my intense work on Sage over the past 4 years, I am at the center of all of Sage development.
+It is to be expected that the committee is receiving various denunciations of me from others because of entitlement, jealousy, and narcissism.
+The committee would be tasked to study the basics of Human Behavior so that it can put such denunciations in an appropriate context.

 > In addition, many of the responses to the survey mention your conflict with Dima as contributing to an
 > unpleasant environment on sage-devel.